tristanjtate/discount-promo-analysis/README.md

 - Excel
 - Tableau
 - Git

+## Queries used
+- This is in highlights/sql_screenshots

 ## 🧪 Approach
 1. **SQL**: I first Built a custom enriched table from raw Instacart-style order data using MySQL.
 Joined multiple tables to prepare a clean base dataset.